 Pioneering SME: GBM Works

 GBM Works has developed a method to install monopiles in a silent and fast way.
-The vibratory hammer with a jet gun is not only cheaper and less harmful to marine life, but the process is also kept strictly under control.
-After successful tests on land, founder Ben Arntz is now preparing to put it to a near shore test this autumn, together with an impressive consortium.
+The vibratory hammer with a jet gun is not only cheaper and less harmful to marine life but the process is also kept strictly under control.
+After successful tests on land, founder Ben Arntz is now preparing to put it to a near-shore test this autumn, together with an impressive consortium.

 For which problem have you found a solution?

 “With the advance of 10+ MW wind turbines and increasingly strict noise standards, the existing pile-driving method with hydraulic hammers for monopiles is under a lot of pressure.
 For example, in Germany with its strict noise standards, 160 Db at a distance of 750 meters is the maximum.
 With pile driving the noise level rises up to 180 Db.
 Extra measures are needed, such as bubble screens or a wall around the monopile.
-These measures are expensive and time consuming to install.
+These measures are expensive and time-consuming to install.
 The pile is also damaged by the hydraulic hammer, which means that larger piles are needed than actually necessary.
 This year Germany will use a vibratory hammer for the first time to install monopiles of more than 1000 tons.
 The noise level is probably just below 160 Db.
 Therefore, no additional measures are required, although it is close to the limit.
 In addition, the vibrating hammer requires a lot of power and it is not certain that it will reach the desired depth through solid clay layers.”

 What is the core of your solution?

 “The combination of a vibrating hammer and a jet gun.
 The jet gun is attached to the bottom of the monopile with clamps for installation in the cylinder.
 Seawater is injected at the bottom.
 As a result, the sand or clay is fluidized, which temporarily reduces friction.
 At the same time, the hammer drives the monopile into the ground.
-Once the monopile is installed, the the ground in the inside sinks back into place.
+Once the monopile is installed, the ground on the inside sinks back into place.
 On the outside, the soil remains untouched.
 That is crucial.
 It is the bearing capacity of the ground on the outside that has to withstand the horizontal forces of wind and strong currents on the wind turbine.
 It depends on the composition of the soil how high the water pressure and how strong the vibrations must be to get the monopile to depth.
 That is why we monitor the entire process with countless (pressure) sensors."

 What is so innovative about your technology?